 - 1. This report sets out the results of the re-assessment of the German North Sea Saithe Trawl Fishery against the Marine Stewardship Council (MSC) Principles and Criteria for Sustainable Fishing.
 The assessment commenced in August 2012. - 2.
 The assessment was carried out by a team of three assessors: Jim Andrews, Mike Pawson and Rainer Thomas.
 The assessment of Principle 1 was led by Mike Pawson; Principle 2 was led by Jim Andrews and Principle 3 was led by Rainer Thomas.
 A full account of the assessment team members' relevant experience is set out in section 2 of this report. - 3.
 The evaluation process for this assessment involved gathering information relevant to the fishery during a site visit in October 2012; discussions with experts and stakeholders; and reviewing relevant literature.
 The assessment team then compiled a draft report, and met to 'score' the performance of the fishery.
-The draft report that was produced by the team has been considered by the client, subject to peer review, and was then published for stakeholder comment in July 2013 before being published as a Final Report on the MSC website. - 4.
+The draft report that was produced by the team has been considered by the client, subject to peer review, and was then published for stakeholder comment in July 2013 before being published as a Final Report on the MSC website.
+No objections were received to the decision to re-certify this fishery, so this Public Certification Report has now been published. - 4.
 The main strengths of this fishery are that the stock status is good and is consistent with the MSY approach to fisheries management.
 There is good and long-standing observer coverage in the fishery which provides confidence that it is not causing adverse impacts on non-target or any endangered, threatened or protected species.
 There is a robust and well-founded management system in place which is implemented through regulations that are subject to comprehensive monitoring control and surveillance. - 5.
 The team did not identify any significant weaknesses in the fishery under assessment. - 6.
 MSC certification requires that each of the three MSC Principles have aggregated scores of 80 or higher; that no individual performance indicator score less than 60; and that the clients provide a client action plan to improve the performance of indicators with scores less than 80 for which conditions have been prescribed.
 The fishery has met these three requirements.
 The assessment team has therefore recommended that this fishery should be certified according to the Marine Stewardship Council Principles and Criteria.
 The MSC Principle scores were calculated according to the procedures set out in the MSC Certification Requirements v1.2 and are set out in the table below.